GPU Service Policies

 Kubeconfig

-Each project will be assigned a kubeconfig file for access to the service which will allow operation in the assigned namespace and access to exposed service operators, for example the GPU and CephRBD operators.
+Each project will be assigned a kubeconfig file for access to the service which will allow operation in the assigned namespace and access to exposed service operators, for example the GPU, CephRBD, and CephFS operators.

 Kubernetes Job Names